wansteSteven/Robotics-Team-5/README.md

 Class ROBOT3-01 Team 5

 This is the private repository for the Robotics program.
-All information regarding of code / script / engineering would be stored into this repository.
+All information regarding of code / script / engineering / portfolio would be stored into this repository.